 Utah is Run by Fucking Mormons

-I stopped in Utah after seeing a place that had “Beer and Pool” painted across the front, only to discover that it had long since closed down.
-Because Utah condones neither beer nor pool, and there was no other bar in town, only cafes where you could order a watered-down coffee from a dispirited woman in her late 30’s who was raised in a Mormon commune and whose only hope for happiness today is to be made wife #4 and allowed to live in a shack behind the guesthouse housing Mitt Romney’s cousin’s other three wives.
+I stopped in Utah after seeing a place that had “Beer and Pool” painted across the front, only to discover that it had long since closed down because Utah condones neither beer nor pool.
+Sadly, there was no other bar in town but only cafes where you could order a watered-down coffee from a dispirited woman in her late 30’s who was raised in a Mormon commune and whose only hope for happiness today is to be made wife #4 and allowed to live in a shack behind the guesthouse housing Mitt Romney’s cousin’s other three wives.

 Suffice to say: Utah sucks.